 This means a more direct route, fewer ups and downs and less chance of overheating.
 So, flying during the night helps migrating birds save energy.

-Now, how about saving something, too—this time in Vim?
+Now, how about saving something, too — this time in Vim?

-How to Save Files in Vim
+How to Save a File in Vim

 Save the Current File